ericoporto/ags-manual-wiki/System.md

     readonly static bool System.HardwareAcceleration;

-Returns whether the game is running with hardware acceleration (eg.
+Returns whether the game is running with hardware acceleration (e.g.
 Direct3D or OpenGL).
 If this is the case then RawDrawing is likely to be slower, but alpha blending and large sprites are likely to be faster, than when the non-accelerated driver is used.